armory/docs/content/en/includes/armory-operator/kust-ver-note.md

->Building patches using standalone Kustomize (`kustomize build`) has been tested using Kustomize v3.8.10 and earlier.
-You may encounter `panic` errors using Kustomize v4.0+. `kubectl` uses Kustomize v2.
+>Using Kustomize patches has been tested with Kustomize v3.8.10 and `kubectl` v1.19.x.
+You may see a `panic` error if you use Kustomize v4.0+ and `kubectl` v1.21+.